AmirCpu2/MTProto/README.md

 # MTProto and Shadowsocks
-Best MTProto and Shadowsocks vertions Script Installer
+Best MTProto and Shadowsocks Script Installer versions